streamr-dev/network/docs/docs/guides/become-an-operator.md

 Follow these steps below to setup your Operator so that you can participate in the protocol and collect rewards.

 ### Step 1: Deploy your Operator Contract
-You can do this in the Network section of the [Streamr Hub](https://streamr.network/hub) (available in mid November).
-Navigate to Network -> Operators, then click "Become an Operator" and complete the dialog.
-The [Operator contract](../streamr-network/network-roles/operators#the-operator-contract) is deployed on the Polygon blockchain.
+Currently you can practice your Operator deployment in the Mumbai pre-testnet.
+Go the the [Mumbai Streamr Hub](https://mumbai.streamr.network/hub), Navigate to Network -> Operators, then click "Become an Operator" and complete the dialog.
+The [Operator contract](../streamr-network/network-roles/operators#the-operator-contract) is deployed on the Polygon Mumbai blockchain.

 You can also take advantage of the Mumbai testing environment: [Mumbai Streamr Hub](https://mumbai.streamr.network/hub) to test your Operator deployment.